rbroadsword/drag-quiz/readme.md

 ## Description

-A quiz that asks user questions about their drag persona and returns a programming language based on their answers with four different outcomes possible.
+A quiz that asks user questions about their drag persona/preferences and returns a programming language based on their answers with four different outcomes possible.

 ## Setup/Installation Requirements